Interpretable Sparse Proximate Factors for Large Dimensions: Theoretical Results

 \subsection{Comparison with Sparse PCA}

-Our method is closely related to using Lasso \citep{tibshirani1996regression} or Elastic Net \citep{zou2005regularization} to sparsify loadings estimated from PCA.
-Most papers about estimating sparse principal components are more or less related to the method proposed by \cite{zou2006sparse}. \cite{zou2006sparse} estimate sparse loadings by adding $\ell_1$ penalty terms (and $\ell_2$ penalty terms) to the objective function (\ref{eqn-quad-loss}) yielding the formulation
+Our method is closely related to using Lasso \citep{tibshirani1996regression} to sparsify loadings estimated from PCA.
+Most papers about estimating sparse principal components are more or less related to the method proposed by \cite{zou2006sparse}.
+They estimate sparse loadings by adding an $\ell_1$ penalty term\footnote{A generalization is to add an $\ell_2$ penalty term which leads to an Elastic Net penalty \citep{zou2005regularization}.} to the objective function (\ref{eqn-quad-loss}) yielding the formulation

-All three methods (proximate factors, Lasso and Elastic Net) are easy to implement.
-However, our method is different from Lasso and Elastic Net in three aspects.
+Both methods, proximate factors and sparse PCA, are easy to implement.
+However, our method is different from sparse PCA in three aspects.
 First, our method does not impose the sparsity assumption on the loadings.
 The sparse factor weights are used to construct the proximate factors.
-However, the loadings to the proximate factors are in general non-sparse.
+However, the loadings of the proximate factors are in general non-sparse.
+It is a key insight of our paper that the factor weights and loadings should be treated differently.
 Second, even though all methods have tuning parameters, these parameters work differently.
-In our method $m$ is the number of nonzero entries in each factor weight vector.
-Although $\eta$ in Lasso and Elastic Net controls the sparsity of loadings, $\eta$ cannot control the exact number of nonzero entries in individual loadings.\footnote{The number of non-zero elements in all loadings for the Lasso estimator is monotonically decreasing in the parameter $\eta$.
-Hence, there is a one-to-one mapping between the level of sparsity of the whole loading matrix and the $\ell_1$ penalty weight.
-However, except for special cases $\eta$ cannot control the sparsity of a specific loading vector.} Third, the thresholding in our approach is essentially a variable selection without changing the proportion of the largest weights, while the shrinkage in sparse PCA selects and rescales the largest loadings.
+In our method, $m$ is the number of nonzero entries in each factor weight vector.
+Although $\alpha$ in Lasso controls the sparsity of loadings, $\alpha$ cannot control the exact number of nonzero entries in individual loadings.\footnote{The number of nonzero elements in all loadings for the Lasso estimator is monotonically decreasing in the parameter $\alpha$.
+Hence, under certain conditions, there is a one-to-one mapping between the level of sparsity of the full loading matrix and the $\ell_1$ penalty weight.
+However, except for special cases, $\alpha$ cannot control the sparsity of a specific loading vector.
+Using different $\ell_1$ penalties $\alpha_j$ for different loading vectors allows for more control for the sparsity level in a specific loading vector, but it is not straightforward and not always possible to select any desired sparsity level.} Third, the thresholding in our approach is essentially a variable selection without changing the proportion of the largest weights, while the shrinkage in sparse PCA selects and rescales the largest loadings.
 It is well-known that a Lasso estimator is biased because it scales down the population parameters.
-A similar phenomena occurs with sparse PCA.
-For a simple case we can show in Proposition \ref{prop:comp-lasso} below that this downscaling leads to a larger bias than our method.
+A similar phenomenon occurs with sparse PCA where the largest elements in each loading vector are scaled differently.
+For a simple case, we can show in Proposition \ref{prop:comp-lasso} below that this downscaling makes sparse PCA factors always worse than our proximate factors that do not suffer from this bias.